The purpose of this article

 - More serious allergy symptoms

 Some people with allergy to vegetables suffer more serious symptoms unrelated to pollen.
-For these people there may even be a risk of anaphylaxis (a severe, life-threatening allergic reaction).
-The medical expert who reviewed this article says there is clear evidence that people in the UK with severe allergy to vegetables are in a minority, and that most are in category 1 above (pollen food syndrome); however there is very little research to confirm this.
+For these people there may even be a risk of a life-threatening allergic reaction (anaphylaxis).
+The medical expert who reviewed this article says there is clear evidence that people in the UK with severe allergy to vegetables are in a minority, and that most are in category 1 above (pollen food syndrome).
+However there is very little research to confirm this.

 - Food intolerance